TruStory

 The solution provided by Truvalu:

-• Truvalu participated with equity in a fundraising round where Sevi raised € 1.2 million
+• Truvalu participated with equity in a fundraising round where Sevi raised € 1.2 million.

-• Truvalu advised on the governance structure of Sevi and the setup of the Sevi Fund
+• Truvalu advised on the governance structure of Sevi and the setup of the Sevi Fund.

-• Truvalu has introduced Sevi to several potential co-investor
+• Truvalu has introduced Sevi to several potential co-investor and customers.